passivetotal/python_api/docs/illuminate.rst

 for a given insight.

-The list of observations is returned as a :class:`passivetotal.analyzer.illuminate.AttackSurfaceObservations` object that includes a list of :class:`passivetotal.analyzer.illuminate.AttackSurfaceObservation` objects.
+The list of observations is returned as a :class:`passivetotal.analyzer.illuminate.asi.AttackSurfaceObservations` object that includes a list of :class:`passivetotal.analyzer.illuminate.asi.AttackSurfaceObservation` objects.
 Like nearly all `analyzer` objects, these objects can be easily rendered as a Python dictionary for integration with other systems using the `as_dict` property.